zackw/infinitestimal/README.md

 - **Reasonably Portable**

-    Infinitestimal requires an ISO C99 hosted environment; notably, the complete functionality of `string.h`, `stdio.h`, and `setjmp.h` is required.
+    Infinitestimal requires an ISO C99 hosted environment.
+A handful of features of ISO C2011, and common compiler extensions, are used, but only with fallbacks.
+[Note: there is presently no automated testing that the fallbacks work.
+If you encounter problems with older / rarer compilers, please file a bug report.]

     [not yet implemented] There is optional support for isolating tests from each other, and recovering from crashes, using POSIX